wn-doolittle/caliper-spec/caliper.md

 TODO: OVERVIEW

+### Overview

+This section describes the concepts, relationships and constraints that specify the Caliper information model.
+The Caliper information model applies semantic web concepts to events that occur in and around learning activities.
+Caliper 1.1 is focused on a defined set of commonly occurring learning activities.
+These learning activities are organized by type and described by metric profiles.

+A list of metric profiles specified by Caliper 1.1

+* Session
+* Reading
+* Annotation
+* Assignable
+* Assessment
+* Assessment Item
+* Outcome
+* Media

+A metric profile contains description of:
+ * the entities that participate in a learning activity
+ * the possible actions that may be performed as part of the learning activity.
+ * the events that may occur during an learning activity

+Actors in caliper are Persons or software systems (EdApps).
+Actors optionally may be assigned to roles.
+Actors optionally may be members of groups.
+The vocabulary used in Caliper is taken from the W3C vCard Ontology - for describing people and organizations.

+Entities provide information about of the objects, actors or resources that participate in an event.
+Entities are further specified by contexts.
+The vocabularies for entities are drawn from a variety of sources.

+Actions specify the set of potential interactions within the metric profile.

+Conceptually, Caliper events in plan english are described as  _"ACTOR invokes an ACTION on an ENTITY at this TIME"_.
+The events are recorded, along with contextual data, such as, location, date and time using JSON-LD.
+JSON-LD is a light weight linked data format that builds upon wide-spread adoption of JSON.

 <a name="profiles" />
 ## 4.0 Profiles
 The Caliper Information Model is comprised of a number of activity profiles, each of which models a particular learning or supporting activity.
 Each profile provides a common/structured vocabularly / concepts and terms for describing events such as annotating a document, starting an assessment or grading an outcome.
 Extending the model involves adding a new profile or enhancing an existing one.